MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/MyA-faq.md

 #### Data sources

-##### Can data be extracted from on-premises installations of Microsoft Exchange or Skype for Business?
+##### Can data be extracted from on-premises installations of Microsoft Exchange or Teams?

 No. Only Exchange Online and Teams are used as sources of MyAnalytics data.